Spray Tans, Tanning Lotion and Solarium safety

 I did some research and to date I could not find any reports stating that it is safe to fake tan during pregnancy.
 Also if your are breastfeeding I recommend that you again avoid tanning products.
 See more in my article – What To Avoid In Pregnancy & What Is Safe.

 As for tanning pills, these are anything but a safe and healthy option.
 Tanning pills contain Canthaxanthin and ingesting large amounts of Canthaxanthincan damage the liver and the retina of the eye.

 Cruelty Free Tanning Products

 Another issue people tend to overlook is whether their tanning product of choice is actually cruelty free or has been tested on animals?
-The majority of self tanning sprays and lotions are manufactured by companies that do test on animals and many companies deceive consumers with this fact by stating they are against animal testing or putting a bunny logo on their products etc. There is only one way to be sure that your tanning product of choice is actually cruelty free and that is if it has been accredited by a reputable, organization such as Choose Cruelty Free here in Australia.
+The majority of self tanning sprays and lotions are manufactured by companies that do test on animals and many companies deceive consumers with this fact by stating they are against animal testing or putting a bunny logo on their products etc. There is only one way to be sure that your tanning product of choice is actually cruelty free and that is if it has been accredited by a reputable, organization such as Cruelty Free International and their Leaping Bunny Programme.
 See more in my article Animal Testing do your part to stop it.

 * Please note LivingSafe will not recommend companies listed on the PETA shopping list as their standards are just not stringent enough and many companies on the list are questionable.

 Before you leave, if you enjoyed this article sign up to LivingSafe and stay informed!
 LivingSafe helping you live healthier & safer.

 Some other natural health & safety personal care articles you may find interesting are;

 Browse more helpful articles in my Personal Care section here.